konsept-ch/Claroline/docs/sections/getting-started/installation.md

 #### 2. update external dependencies

-    composer update --no-dev --optimize-autoloader
+    composer update --no-dev --optimize-autoloader --no-plugins --no-scripts
     npm install (for npm 7+ you need to pass --legacy-peer-deps)

 #### 3. rebuild the application

     php bin/console claroline:update -vvv

 ### Upgrade to a minor version

-*For example, from 13.0.39 to 13.1.1*
+_For example, from 13.0.39 to 13.1.1_

 #### 1. get the source code